-- Each member is "independent" under the rules of the NYSE, a "nonemployee director" under Rule 16b-3 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and an "outside director" as defined in Treasury Regulation § 1.162-27(e)(3). - The Compensation Committee held five meetings in 2017.
+Each member is "independent" under the rules of the NYSE, a "nonemployee director" under Rule 16b-3 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and an "outside director" as defined in Treasury Regulation § 1.162-27(e)(3).

+The Compensation Committee held five meetings in 2018.

-The Compensation Committee's responsibilities include:
+Purpose.
+The Compensation Committee's responsibilities include, among other things: